kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

       - Open a PR in https://github.com/kubernetes/test-infra to change this [line](https://github.com/kubernetes/test-infra/blob/25db54eb9d52e08c16b3601726d8f154f8741025/config/prow/plugins.yaml#L344)
         - Example PR: https://github.com/kubernetes/test-infra/pull/16827

+## Ensure you have a GITHUB_TOKEN

+ 1. If you don't have a GitHub token, create one by going to your GitHub settings in [Personal access tokens](https://github.com/settings/tokens).
+Make sure you give the token the `repo` scope.
+If you have one, make sure it has the right scope and it is not expired.

 ## Prepare main branch for development

  1. Update the file `metadata.yaml` by adding the next release.